06. November 2023

 About the Plansee Group

-With its Plansee High Performance Materials and Ceratizit divisions and its stake in Molymet, the Plansee Group is one of the world's leading industrial powder metallurgy companies.
+With its Plansee High Performance Materials and Ceratizit business areas and its investment in Molymet, the Plansee Group is one of the world's leading powder metallurgy companies.

-The Plansee Group specialises in products made from the materials molybdenum and tungsten and covers the entire value chain - from ore concentrates to customer-specific tools and components.
+The Plansee Group specializes in products made of molybdenum and tungsten materials, covering the entire value chain – from the processing of raw materials (from scrap or ore concentrates) to customized tools and components.

-The product portfolio comprises more than 100,000 different products and tools.
-The Plansee Group thus enables high-tech devices for everyday use such as smartphones as well as sustainable and efficient solutions for mobility, energy supply and industrial production.
+The product portfolio includes more than 100 000 different products and tools, which are used in the production of everyday high-tech devices such as smartphones as well as sustainable and efficient solutions for mobility, energy supply and industrial production.

 The fiscal year ends on the last day of February.